zubaird2/PLSQL/README.md

-# PLSQL
+# Oracle PLSQL
-##Basic UnderStanding of th PLSQL language
+## Basic UnderStanding of thE PLSQL language